Griedge Mbock Bathy

-Griedge Yinda Colette Mbock Bathy Nka (born 26 February 1995) is a French professional footballer who plays as a centre-back for Division 1 Féminine club Lyon and the France national team.
+Griedge Yinda Colette Mbock Bathy Nka (born 26 February 1995) is a French professional footballer who plays as a centre-back for Première Ligue club Paris Saint-Germain and the France national team.

-Career
+Club career

-Mbock Bathy was born in Brest, Brittany to a family of Cameroonian and Maĺagasy descent.
-A strong centre-back, she joined Stade Briochin in 2010 who merged with En Avant de Guingamp in 2011.
-After four seasons under Guingamp, she moved to the current French champions Lyon on a four-year deal.
+Mbock Bathy was born in Brest to a family of Cameroonian and Maĺagasy descent.
+A strong centre-back, she joined Stade Briochin in 2010, which merged with En Avant de Guingamp in 2011.
+After four seasons with Guingamp, she moved to Lyon on a four-year deal.
+Lyon paid 100,000 euros for her, making her the most expensive transfer in the history of the Première Ligue.
+In June 2024, Mbock Bathy left Lyon after nine years, winning over twenty trophies, playing 193 times and scoring 36 goals.

+On 3 July 2024, Mbock Bathy joined Paris Saint-Germain on a three-year contract until June 2027.

+International career

 With the French under-17 team, Mbock Bathy played in the 2012 FIFA U-17 Women's World Cup in Azerbaijan.
 She was named FIFA's Player of the Tournament after France won a penalty shootout in the final over North Korea, marking the occasion with a memorable dance routine.

 At the 2013 UEFA Women's Under-19 Championship, Mbock Bathy was suspended for the final after being sent off in the semi-final.
 In the final France beat England 2–0 after extra time.

-In November 2013 she made her senior France debut in a 10–0 win over Bulgaria.
+On 23 November 2013, Mbock Bathy made her senior France debut in a 10–0 win over Bulgaria.
+She scored her first international goals against South Africa on 22 January 2017, scoring in the 9th and 34th minute.

+Mbock Bathy was called up to the final 23–player France squad for the 2015 FIFA Women's World Cup.

+Mbock Bathy was called up to the France squad for the 2016 Summer Olympics.

+On 30 May 2017, Mbock Bathy was named in the France squad for the UEFA Women's Euro 2017.

+On 2 May 2019, Mbock Bathy was named in the France squad for the 2019 FIFA Women's World Cup.

+Mbock Bathy was called up to the France squad for the UEFA Women's Euro 2022 in May 2022.
+During the Euros, she scored against Belgium on 14 July 2022, scoring in the 41st minute.

+Mbock Bathy was called up to the France squad for the 2024 Summer Olympics.